Diagonal flow detects topology of strata: Simplicity

 \begin{theorem} The Kontsevich--Zorich cocycle has a simple spectrum for all components of all strata of abelian differentials.
 The plus and minus Kontsevich--Zorich cocycles also have a simple spectrum for all components of all strata of quadratic differentials. \end{theorem}

 \begin{proof} Let $\calC$ be any component of a stratum of abelian or quadratic differentials.
-We have the following facts. \begin{itemize} \item The Teichmüller flow on a finite cover of $\calC$ admits a coding as a countable shift with approximate product structure. \item We have established that the plus and minus cocycles lifted to this cover are locally constant and integrable. \item We have also established that associated monoids for the plus and minus cocycles (lifted to this cover) are Zariski dense in the corresponding symplectic groups. \end{itemize} By \Cref{c:simplicity}, it follows that the Lyapunov spectra for the plus and minus cocycles are simple. \end{proof}
+We have the following facts. \begin{itemize} \item The diagonal flow on $\calC_\root$ (a finite cover of $\calC$) admits a coding as a countable shift with an approximate product structure.
+See \Cref{l:almost-bernoulli}. \item The plus and minus cocycles lifted to this cover are locally constant and integrable.
+See \Cref{s:integrability_continuous} and \Cref{c:discrete_integrable}. \item The symplectic monodromy and Rauzy--Veech groups for the plus and minus cocycles (lifted to $\calC_\root$) are Zariski dense in their ambient symplectic groups.
+See \Cref{s:classification,s:density,s:zariski-density-plus}.
+Since the Zariski closure of a monoid is a group\footnote{See Footnotes~5 and~6 of~\cite{Sol95}.}, we deduce that the corresponding monoids are also Zariski dense. \end{itemize} The hypotheses of \Cref{c:simplicity} are then met.
+The conjecture follows. \end{proof}